nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

   - Deploy
 ```

-and you can split your steps into 3 sections:
+You can split your steps into 3 sections:

 * Development
 * Staging